 In any case, Banco de Portugal will monitor at least once a year the evolution of credit agreements for consumers excluded from the scope of this Recommendation.

-The macroprudential measure consists of the introduction of limits in credit granted from 1 July 2018 onwards to (i) the ratio of the amount of credit relating to residential immovable property, secured by a mortgage or equivalent guarantee, to the value of the immovable property pledged as collateral (LTV), (ii) the ratio of the amount of monthly instalments of a borrower’s total debt to the borrower’s monthly income less taxes and compulsory social security contributions (DSTI) and (iii) the maturity of the loan.
+The macroprudential measure consists in introducing limits for credits granted from 1 July 2018 onwards to (i) the ratio of the amount of credit for house purchase, credit secured by a mortgage or equivalent to the value of the immovable property pledged as collateral (LTV), (ii) the ratio of the amount of monthly instalments of a borrower’s total debt to the borrower’s monthly income less taxes and compulsory social security contributions (DSTI) and (iii) the maturity of the loan.
 In particular, the following limits are established:

 - of 90% for credit for own and permanent residence;